gdemarcsek/rrsh/README.md

 - [*] Some super basic stealth for its Rust practice value, nothing more
 - [*] Linux and Mac support (no Windows support yet!)

-NOTE: Windows support is not tested.
+NOTE: Windows and Linux support are not tested.

 ## Building